varzager/auto-ts-builder/README.md

 ### `aBuilder<T>()`

-Creates a builder factory for objects of type `T`.
+Creates a builder factory for objects of type `T` - can be extended with helpers. helpers with same name will override the default builder methods.

 #### Generic Types